-When your love moves far away and some aspects of your relationship pause or slow down, the rest of life continues.
+If your love moves far away and some aspects of your relationship pause or slow down, the rest of life continues.
 You don’t stop learning and growing and changing just because the person you love isn’t there every day.
 Neither do they.
 You are both accumulating experiences.
 Some of these experiences will change you.

-When you’re in a long distance relationship it can be harder to identify ways in which your partner is changing and track with them through that process.
-The reverse is also true.
+When you’re in a long distance relationship it can be harder to identify ways in which your partner is changing, and track with them through that process.

 No matter how much you love each other, there is a real chance that a slow drift during your time apart will cause you to grow away from each other in ways that frequent flier miles cannot fix.

 This is one of the hardest long distance relationship problems to fix.
 Talk about this risk with your partner.
 Discuss what you should do if one or both of you starts to feel that you’re drifting apart in important ways.
 And here are some things that will help prevent that from happening:

 - Both agreeing that you want the distance to be temporary, and having a close-the-gap goal in mind.

 - Maintain good, regular communication and find a way to continue to learn new things and grow closer together even while you’re far apart.
 Check out our Great Dates Bundle below to find our best resources for helping you stay truly connected while you’re far apart.

 5. Putting the rest of your life on hold